tomwhartung/jmws_protostar_tomh_idMyGadget/README.md

 # jmws_protostar_tomh_idMyGadget
-This repo integrates the default joomla template protostar with idMyGadget.
-It is very similar to jmws_protostar_idMyGadget, but contains a very few additional changes that I just "felt" like making.
+This repo contains a Joomla! template that integrates the default Joomla! template protostar with IdMyGadget&copy; to, among other things, incorporate jQuery Mobile menus when content is served to Phones.
+It is very similar to jmws_protostar_idMyGadget, but contains some additional changes that I just "felt" like making.

 ## Overview
 This repo differs from jmws_protostar_idMyGadget in that I have added a few additional changes that I just "felt" like doing, but wanted to keep the changes made to protostar to a minimum in jmws_protostar_idMyGadget.

+## Status
+The initial version of this is complete, and I am using it as the default template for my site [JooMooWebSites.Com](http://joomoowebsites.com/)

+#### Demo Site
+This is the default template for [JooMooWebSites.Com](http://joomoowebsites.com/).

+#### Demo Article
+The [Protostar Tomh Demo](http://joomoowebsites.com/index.php/demos/demos-joomla/joomla-templates/demo-protostar-tomh-idmygadget) article on [JooMooWebSites.Com](http://joomoowebsites.com) shows how mobile-friendly menus look on Desktops.

 ## Dependencies
 To function properly, this code requires installation of code in other repos.